-- Possess discipline

-- Eager to learn

-- Be an AC gentleman

-- Dedicated to work
+- Possess disciplineBe an AC gentleman - Eager to learnDedicated to work

 Attendance will be taken at the start of every class.
 Students are expected to be in class ontime, every time.
 Unexcused absences or tardiness will not be tolerated.
-In the case of planned absences, please notify the teacher as far in advance as possible.
+In the case of planned absences, please notify the teacher in as far in advance as possible.
 Students are expected to catch up on all missed work outside of class time.